 In addition, we will send a detailed Public Protection Classification Summary Report to the fire chief and the top administrative official.

-If a community official has questions about the facts used to determine the PPC, ISO will address those questions.
-If the facts used in developing the PPC change, ISO will, upon verification, revise the classification as appropriate.
+If a community official has questions about the facts used to determine the PPC, we will address those questions.
+If the facts used in developing the PPC change, we will, upon verification, revise the classification as appropriate.